Bloom: Designing for LLM-Augmented Behavior Change Interactions: Design Development Process

-\subsection[Safety Evaluation]{Safety Evaluation\footnote{\textbf{Please note:} Our safety taxonomy and benchmark dataset are provided for research and educational purposes only.
-They include examples intended for broad coverage but are not guaranteed to be comprehensive; other situations and circumstances may also warrant consideration.
-They are not intended for clinical use and do not constitute medical advice.
-They are not part of the Active Choices program and should not be understood as products or services of Stanford University.}} We constructed a benchmark dataset to evaluate our safety filters with training (100), validation (400), and test (100) sets, each containing an equal number of safe and harmful examples per harm category.
+We constructed a benchmark dataset to evaluate our safety filters with training (100), validation (400), and test (100) sets, each containing an equal number of safe and harmful examples per harm category.
 Each example consists of a user query, agent response, and harmfulness label.
 The training set (20 examples per category) was written by the authors and used as few-shot examples in our safety filter prompts.
 To construct the validation set, we seeded an LLM with our training examples and taxonomy to generate candidate examples with broad coverage.
-Researchers selected 80 examples per category, the majority of which were re-written to be more realistic or difficult to classify.
+Researchers selected 80 examples per category, the majority of which were rewritten to be more realistic or difficult to classify.
 We used the validation set to tune our safety filter prompts.
 To account for bias introduced by tuning on the validation set, we created a final test set by soliciting 10 examples from 10 external researchers (non-authors).
-Upon review, we identified that 7/100 examples were mislabeled (all incorrectly labeled safe) by the experts due to misunderstandings of difficult edge cases, so we report results on both the original and author‑corrected test sets.
-The full benchmark dataset and outcomes from our safety evaluation is provided in our Github repository.
+Upon review, we identified that 7/100 examples were mislabeled (all incorrectly labeled safe) by the experts due to misunderstandings of difficult edge cases, so we report results on both the original and author-corrected test set.
+The full benchmark dataset and outcomes from our safety evaluation are provided in our GitHub repository.